grimme-lab/qc2-teaching/doc/recommendations.rst

    [awvwgk@saw2570 ~] $ scp .bashrc ehlert@c00:~/.bashrc
    [awvwgk@saw2570 ~] $ scp ehlert@c00:~/QC2/orca.out QC2/

-As a short recap, you should now be able to log in with just to commands.
+As a short recap, you should now be able to log in with just two commands.

 .. code-block:: none
    :linenos: